 So if you're curious here's a Quick Cottage Cheese Recipe from Alton Brown at the Food Network.

-Are you put off by the texture of cottage cheese?
+Are you put off by the lumpy texture of cottage cheese?

-To give your cottage cheese a smooth consistency, give it a whirl in a food processor or blender .
-Then it becomes a healthier alternative to sour cream in your favorite dip recipe or as a tasty topping for baked potatoes.
+To give your cottage cheese a creamy texture, give it a whirl in a food processor (affiliate link) or blender (affiliate link).
+Then it becomes a healthier alternative to sour cream with fewer calories in your favorite dip recipe or as a tasty topping for baked potatoes.
 This was a popular low fat alternative back in the "old days" before Greek yogurt came into vogue.

 This smooth whipped cottage cheese is also delicious slathered on a bagel, or pancakes, with jam.